Best Practices for Talking To Your Doctor About HS Symptoms

 How long have the HS cysts been appearing?

-The timeline of HS is important for the provider to know to provide you with the best treatment options.
+The timeline of HS is important for your doctor to know to provide you with the best treatment options.

 Where are the cysts appearing?

 What areas of the body are affected?
-Common areas are the underarms, groin, neck, chest, abdomen, etc.1
+Common areas are the underarms, groin, neck, chest, and abdomen.1

 When the cysts appear, are there any symptoms associated with them?
 Are they painful?
 Any swelling or draining?
-These are a few examples of important symptoms to know.
+These are a few examples of important symptoms to share with your doctor.

 How often are the cysts appearing?
 Once a month?
-3-4 times a month?
+Three to 4 times a month?
 The frequency of flares is important to know for the best treatment and also for treatment response.
 During follow-up visits, the goal is to have less frequent flares and less cysts appearing.

 For women, do your flares occur with your menstrual cycle?
 This is important because there are oral medications such as birth control pills and spironolactone that can help with hormonal flares.1

-HS treatments that have been tried in the past
+HS treatments you have tried in the past

 What treatments worked and did not work for you?
-This is great to know so the same medication will not be given.
+This is great to know so your doctor will not give you a medicine you have already tried.

 Treatments you are comfortable with